hjaremko/baca-cli/README.md

 ### Submit: `submit`

 Submit file to task given by its id.
 Use `baca tasks` to see what ids are available.

 - Optional parameter `--zip` will zip given file before submitting.
 The archive is saved as **`source.zip`**.
 - Optional parameter `--rename` will rename file before submitting and zipping.
- - **Currently a correct language string needs to be provided as well.**
+- Optional parameter `--language` explicitly sets input file language.
 - `submit config` opens editor to edit submit config.
 - `submit clear` clears saved submit config.

 ```
-baca submit -t <task_id> -f <filename> -l <language> [optional --zip] [optional --rename or -r]
+baca submit -t <task_id> -f <filename> [optional -l <language>] [optional --zip] [optional --rename or -r <new_filename>]
 ```

 Example:

 ```
-> baca submit -f hello.cpp -t 5 -l "C++ z obsluga plikow"
+> baca submit -f hello.cpp -t 5

 Submitting hello.cpp to task [E] Metoda SOR (C++ with file support).
 ```

 #### Saving task info

 If you don't want to type task info (id and filename) every time you submit, you can use `--save` flag to save it.
 Keep in mind, that config provided through parameters will override saved data.
 To completely remove saved data use `baca submit clear`.
 To disable automatic prompt for save, use `--no-save`.

 Example:

 ```
 > baca submit -f hello.cpp -t 5 --save
-Submitting hello.cpp to task [E] Metoda SOR.
+Submitting hello.cpp to task [E] Metoda SOR (C++ with file support).
 > baca submit
-Submitting hello.cpp to task [E] Metoda SOR.
+Submitting hello.cpp to task [E] Metoda SOR (C++ with file support).
 ```

 ### Recent submits: `log`

 Prints statuses of a couple of recent submits (default 3).
 Parameter `-t <task_id>` lets you print logs for specific task.
 Task ID can be found by `baca tasks`.

 ```
 baca log [optional: number] [optional: -t <task_id>]